ebzzry/ebzzry.github.io/en/fkd/nix.md

 and [Flatpak](http://flatpak.org/).

 The [Guix System Distribution (GuixSD)](https://www.gnu.org/software/guix/) is a GNU/Linux distribution that is based on Nix.
-It uses Guile Scheme as its API language.
+It uses [Guile](https://www.gnu.org/software/guile/) as its API language.
 The key differences between GuixSD and NixOS is that the former uses [GNU Shepherd](https://www.gnu.org/software/shepherd/) instead of systemd; it doesn’t allow non-free packages; and it uses [Linux-libre](https://www.fsfla.org/ikiwiki/selibre/linux-libre/), a stripped down version of